neftjs/neft/docs/README.md

     </tr>
 </table>

-- `NML` - *Neft Marked Language* - Simple language used to describe styles, bindings and animations.<br>See [Built in native controls](https://github.com/Neft-io/neft-default-styles), [API Doc](https://github.com/Neft-io/neft/wiki/Renderer-API).
+> `NML` - *Neft Marked Language* - Simple language used to describe styles, bindings and animations with [native controls](/extensions/native-items.html).

-* * *

 ### What Neft does?

-1. Runs your JavaScript code on different platfoms.
+1. Runs your JavaScript code on [different platfoms](#everywhere).
-2. Renders basic elements and native views through [extensions](https://github.com/Neft-io/neft/wiki/Extensions).
+2. Renders basic elements and native views through [extensions](/extensions.html).
-3. Supports asynchronous communication with native code.
+3. Supports communication with native code.
-4. Allows to write component-based views in XML and JavaScript
+4. Allows to write component-based views in XML and JavaScript.
 5. Provides styling engine.

-### What Neft *does not*?
+### What Neft does NOT?

 1. Supports browser APIs.
 Neft is not a browser.
 2. Understands CSS.
-Neft has his own [styling engine](https://github.com/Neft-io/neft/wiki/Styles).
+Neft has his own [styling engine](/styles.html).
+CSS is too complex to implement on all native platforms.
+Instead you have more dynamic language but with less functionalities.

-* * *

 ## Everywhere